verokoles/readme-generator/README.md

    ## Usage:

      This is a professional platform.
-Please be respectful and kind of others.
+Please be kind and appropriate when contributing to this repo.

    ## License: